CBEP-SoCB-Details/FOCB_WQ/Analysis/Surface_Analysis_Trends.md

     fit interaction terms, although they are important for several of these models, as shown above.

--   Dissolved oxygen and pH show limited evidence of a trends over time.
+-   Dissolved oxygen and pH show limited evidence of trends over time.
     What trends we found for pH were confounded with seasonal patterns.
     Interestingly, percent saturation DOES show a statistically detectable long-term trend even though DO does not.